ec-europa/toolkit/docs/guide/building-assets.rst

        dev:
          commands:
          - ...
-         - ./vendor/bin/run toolkit:build-assets --execute=[RUNNER]
+         - ./vendor/bin/run toolkit:build-assets
        dist:
          commands:
          - ...
-         - ./vendor/bin/run toolkit:build-assets --execute=[RUNNER]
+         - ./vendor/bin/run toolkit:build-assets

 Install additional npm packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Additional npm packages can be installed to extend the functionality.
-The package version can be added after the package name like the example below:
+The package version can be added after the package name like shown in the example below:

 .. code-block::

-   @ecl/preset-ec@3.13.0
+   '@ecl/preset-ec@3.13.0'

    or

-   grunt@1.6.1"
+   'gulp@4.0.1'

 To do it add them to the file 'runner.yml.dist':